laminlabs/lamindb/README.md

 <details>
 <summary>Access run & transform.</summary>

-Here is how to access the generating `run` and `transform` objects:

 ```python
 run = artifact.run              # get the run object
 transform = artifact.transform  # get the transform object